 The answer to this stems from your reason to speak.
 If you are passionate about an idea and want to share it with others, then that passion is enough reason to speak.
 If a group of people look up to you and expect you to bring them peace with your words, then the hope of others is enough reason to speak….and so on, you get the idea.

-However, from a technical perspective, for a public speech to work, you need an audience that is willing to listen, a well-prepared speech, and the skills to effectively deliver the speech.
+The primary requirement for public speaking, from a technical perspective, is ensuring that the audience is willing to listen, come up with a well-prepared speech, and possessing the skills to effectively deliver the speech.

 Please refer to this amazing article on 7 essential elements of public speaking and 8 tips for effective speech delivery to find out more (You’ll love it!)

 4. DO YOU NEED CHARISMA TO BE A GREAT PUBLIC SPEAKER?

 Charisma is not a requirement for being a good speaker or presenter.
 However, charisma can be a very powerful tool.